-The deadline for applications for the 2016 Summer Session is extended to April 8.
+The deadline for applications for the 2017 Field School is April 7.

-Poplar Forest is pleased to offer its continuing Architectural Restoration Field School, begun in 1990.
+Poplar Forest is pleased to offer its continuing Architectural History and Restoration Field School, begun in 1990.

 The restoration staff have designed the program to take advantage of the unique opportunities offered during the course of this model project.
 Multi-disciplinary approaches are emphasized and hands-on training is offered where possible.
 Selected field trips place this particular project in a broader conservation and restoration perspective.
 The program provides an awareness and a knowledge of the rich complexity of details and issues found in the architectural restoration of historic properties.

 10 to 12 participants under the direction of the Director of Architectural Restoration receive training and education during an intensive 14 day program.
 Participants are accepted into the program from a variety of backgrounds, disciplines, and experience.
 Participants are selected on the basis of a demonstrated interest in the restoration process.
 Past participants include undergraduate and graduate students, historians, architects, architectural historians, craftsmen, contractors and others.

 The program’s focus will be an understanding of the process of planning and implementing a museum-quality restoration project.
 Training and education consists of lectures, observation, architectural investigation, documentation, conservation techniques, and field trips to observe behind-the-scenes restoration work at other Jefferson sites and relevant projects in the region.

 Theory and Practice of Museum Quality Restoration